Working in the tribal art business, how come

 Photo left and right: On our trip in Baining Country, New Britain and Tami Islands, Papua New Guinea, 2004

-Situated along one of the most beautiful canals in Amsterdam, with a view on the Rijksmuseum and in the heart of the vibrant antiques quarter ‘Het Spiegelkwartier’, Tribal Design is located.
+Tribal Design is located along one of the most beautiful canals in Amsterdam, with a view on the Rijksmuseum and in the heart of the vibrant antiques quarter ‘Het Spiegelkwartier’.